 Good service history documentation is the key ingredient to finding a vehicle's market value, and is an essential track record of how the vehicle has been previously maintained - correct servicing & maintenance by a reputable specialist is crucial to ensuring the vehicle is mechanically healthy and fit for purpose.
 A good history record gives a good indication of how the vehicle has been treated by its previous owners.

-The facilities at Braunton include three workshops with five vehicle lifts and an M.O.T. testing bay.
+The facilities include three workshops with five vehicle lifts and an M.O.T. testing bay.
 These include; diagnostics, key coding, fault diagnosis, suspension replacement and four wheel geometry setting, air conditioning service & recharge, engine & gearbox rebuilding, rolling restoration, body shop (crash repair) and an alloy wheel straightening jig.
 Equipment includes a bead blasting cabinet, sand blasting cabinet, steam & pressure cleaning unit, cutting equipment and MIG welding for fabrication repair to the chassis and bodywork.

 The workshops are equipped with the latest equipment to read on-board diagnostic (OBD) fault codes.
 The technicians use the Porsche (PET) parts catalogue which shows every available part for each model from the 1950 356 right through to 2017 models.
 Together with the workshop manuals and a wide ranging technical library, the garage includes specialist workshop machinery.
 An example of this is a Bridgeport milling machine which enables the manufacture of bespoke parts (especially useful with older cars where some parts are now obsolete).